joetanx/conjur-terraform/README.md

 - Add GitLab projects as hosts into the `jwt-apps/gitlab` policy
   - The `jwt-apps/gitlab` policy is created in https://github.com/joetanx/conjur-gitlab
-  - The hosts are added to the same-name layer, which is added to the JWT authenticator's `consumers` group to allow them to authenticate to the JWT web service
+  - The hosts are added to the same-name layer and allowed to authenticate to the JWT web service
-  - Respective hosts are granted access to variables in `aws_api`, `linux` and `windows` policies by adding them to `consumers` group
+  - Respective hosts are granted access to variables in `aws_api` policy

 |GitLab project name|Conjur host identity|
 |---|---|